posthtml/posthtml-components/readme.md

 If you are familiar with Blade, you will find similar syntax as this plugin was inspired by it.
 See below a basic example, as code is worth a thousand words.

+> This plugin is still in early stage of development and the current API may change.

 ## Basic example

 Create the component: